rahulsm27/project_dvc/README.md

 1. The main code file is src-> version_data.py .

 2. The data is to be stored in folder raw

 3. Use 'make build' command to build the docker image

 4. Use 'make version-data' to run the src/version_data.py file

 5. The GCP storge url is specified in src/config_schemas/config_schema.py

 6. Upon exectuing the above command the code fetches the code will intialize the dvc if not initialized.
 IF it is already initialized it will skip the initialization process.

-7. It will then fetch latest version number and automatically increment the version number by 1.
+7. It will then fetch latest version number and automatically increment the version number by one.
 The new version is pushed to gcp storage  as specified in the config scehma configuration paratmeter.

 The repo also demonstrates use of

 1. Makefile

 2. Poetry

 3. Use of code formatting tools like
     Lint,
     Import Sort
     Black
     Type Checking

 4. Refer below section for details